expo/UpdatesAPIDemo/README.md

 After starting for the first time, see that the app is running from built-in code.
 Click "Show monitor options", then toggle "Monitor always visible" to show the monitor's banner view, showing that there are no available updates.

 ![01-embedded](./media/01-embedded.png) ![02-no-updates](./media/02-no-updates.png)

-_Note:_ If you are running the app for the first time, after building locally, you may see a "There is no channel named main..." error message; this is expected.

 ### Push an update